Skip to main content

 Why Brokers Need It

-US law (under the Foreign Account Tax Compliance Act and IRS regulations) requires financial institutions to collect W-8BEN from foreign investors.
-Without it, brokers must withhold backup withholding at 24% (since 2024) or higher, and report your account as non-compliant.
+US law (under the Foreign Account Tax Compliance Act and IRS regulations) requires financial institutions to collect the W-8BEN form from foreign investors.
+Without a W-8BEN, brokers must withhold backup withholding at 24% (since 2024) or higher, and report the account as non-compliant.

 In practice, all major brokers handling Hong Kong accounts require W-8BEN during onboarding.